top of page

 8. K.A. should remain non-professional, though service positions may be compensated when appropriate.

-9. K.A., as such, ought never be formally organized; however, service boards or committees may be formed to serve the fellowship.
+9. As such, K.A. ought never be formally organized; however, service boards or committees may be formed to serve the fellowship.

 10. K.A. has no opinion on outside issues, but we do have a voice on the reality of kratom addiction.